Twelve Core Challenges and Fifty Rapid Responses

 Response

-No demographic shift or supermajority is required.
+No demographic shift or supermajority is constitutionally required.
 The Good Friday/Belfast Agreement establishes a simple majority as the lawful threshold for constitutional change.
-Proposals for a supermajority arise from concerns regarding stability, not from constitutional necessity.
+Proposals for a supermajority arise from concerns regarding long-term stability rather than constitutional necessity.

 2. Who decides when self-determination is legitimate — and what defines “the right time”?